 No eating or drinking is permitted outside the cafeteria during meal times.
 All food items/beverages must be paid for before exiting the cashier line.
 Failure to do so will result in ISS or possible suspension.
 Subsequent offenses will result in five (5) days OSS with possible criminal charges.
 Students may not bring canned or bottled beverages into the school.
-Outside (commercial) food will not be delivered to students (i.e. pizza).
-If a student has commercially prepared food it must be in a plain paper bag or lunch container.
+Outside (commercial) food will not be delivered to students (i.e. pizza, Gadsden-To-Go, Grub Hub).
+If a student has brought commercially prepared food it must be in a plain paper bag or lunch container.